advocations/skype/SendReceiveText.md

 ```

-The following example puts the previous procedure steps to show how to send a message.
+The following example puts the previous procedure steps to together to show how to send a message.